Guardian-class patrol boat: Background

-Following a 1979 Australian and New Zealand assessment of Pacific Islands maritime patrol needs and the 1982 United Nations Convention on the Law of the Sea, it became evident to all parties that the Pacific Islands were in need of several patrol vessels.
+Following a 1979 Australian and New Zealand assessment of Pacific Islands maritime patrol needs and the 1982 United Nations Convention on the Law of the Sea establishing that all maritime nations were entitled to exercise control over a 200-kilometre (120 mi) exclusive economic zone, it became evident to all parties that the Pacific Islands were in need of several patrol vessels.
 The Australian Government decided to meet this need by launching the Pacific Patrol Boat Program, in which Australia would gift 22 Pacific Forum-class patrol boat to 12 allied Pacific Island nations between 1987 and 1997.
 In addition to simply improving diplomatic relations between the countries, Australia benefited by having their external security issues eased as it could count on its sovereign neighbours having resources to police their own waters.

 The Pacific Forum vessels were designed to use commercial off the shelf components, to make them easier to maintain for the small nations that would operate them.
 Though, if needed, Australia stood ready to help with training and maintenance during the duration of the original program.
 This included refits after fifteen years of operation, which extended the projected service life of the last vessels to 2027.